behawesometw/vue-hawesome-modal/README.md

 # vue-hawesome-modal
-A Vue modal component plugin based on Vuetify with Vuex.
+A Vue promisify modal component plugin based on Vuetify with Vuex.
 Provides dialog, notification and loader for building a modern website.
 Using Promise API refactor modal component to provide fluent experience.
 [Live Demo](https://behawesometw.github.io/vue-hawesome-modal/)